-One of the clearest themes in this bake off was that the moister cakes tended to do better (Divas and Zoe are both extremely moist) and those with a more cream cheese-forward frosting (vs. the sugary buttercreams that I prefer) also tended to do better.
+One of the clearest themes in this bake off was that the moister cakes tended to do better (Divas and Zoe are both extremely moist).
+Those with a more cream cheese-forward frosting (vs. the sugary buttercreams that I prefer) also tended to do better.

-- Egg: All recipes used whole eggs except Zoe Bakes, which was a vegan cake.
+All recipes used whole eggs except Zoe Bakes, which was a vegan cake.
 (In her recipe, the structure hinges on the gluten from the flour interacting with acid from cocoa powder and lemon juice rather than eggs).
 It’s a beautiful lesson in the art of baking without eggs!
-The other notable egg factor was in Sally’s recipe, where she calls for whipped egg whites to be incorporated into the batter separately.
-This rather labor-intensive step didn’t seem to be worth it when you look at the rankings, and I personally didn’t find it to give a big boost to the cake texture.
+The other notable egg factor was in Sally’s recipe, where whipped egg whites are incorporated into the batter separately.
+This rather labor-intensive step didn’t seem to be worth it when you look at the rankings.
+I personally didn’t find it to give a big boost to the cake texture.
 Whole eggs or no eggs for the win!

-- Dairy: It’s always so counter intuitive to me that sour cream makes for a lighter crumb, but that was the case with both cakes that used it (African Bites and McCormick).
+It’s always so counter intuitive to me that sour cream makes for a lighter crumb.
+But that was the case with both cakes that used it (African Bites and McCormick).
 Both butter + sour cream-based cakes had a fairly tight, light crumb that reminded me of bakery-style cakes.
 Unfortunately, both cakes were somewhat lacking in flavor–interesting as I expected the sour cream to impart more tang to the cake.

-- Frosting type: Those with the more traditional ermine frosting (NYT) or a similar-ish custard-based cream cheese frosting (Bravetart) did not seem to do as well as the cakes with cream cheese frostings.
-I think this just speaks to the expectation of the modern palate (red velvet is almost synonymous with cream cheese frosting).
+Those with the more traditional ermine frosting (NYT) or a similar-ish custard-based cream cheese frosting (Bravetart) didn’t do as well as the cakes with cream cheese frostings.
+I think this just speaks to the expectation of the modern palate.
+For most, red velvet is almost synonymous with cream cheese frosting.
 I’ll go into more detail below, but there was some interesting variation in cream cheese frostings, and those with a less sugary frosting seemed to be preferred!

 Video Tasting Review